Health in Slums

 Health in Slums is a joint initiative between Maastricht University and Zuyd University of Applied Sciences.
-We seek to improve the health and well-being of urban slum communities in Bangalore, India, through action oriented research in close collaboration with key local stakeholders.
+We seek to improve the health and well-being of urban slum communities in Bangalore in India through action oriented research in close collaboration with key local stakeholders.

 FEATURED PROJECTS